Basics

 5. Release Permits

 Once efficacy and host range data are complete, more permits are needed from the U.S. and Canadian governments to make field releases.
 Permits for the release of the first parasitoid, Binodoxys communis were finalized in the spring of 2007.
-Permits for three more species are expected for the 2013 growing season.

 6. Field Introductions